-The idea in the first approach would be to get the executives responsible for the most important forms of corporate decision-making to endorse cultural standards of the sort we have in mind, making it a matter of shame for them to support a breach, or even to countenance the possibility of a breach.
+The idea in the first approach would be to get the executives responsible for the most important forms of corporate decision making to endorse cultural standards of the sort we have in mind, making it a matter of shame for them to support a breach, or even to countenance the possibility of a breach.

 Consider the way we expect our judges to be resistant to taking bribes, given the depth of their professional commitment to impartiality.
 Or consider the way we expect our auditors to be resistant to cooking the books, given the depth of their professional commitment to independence from the organizations they audit.
 Judges and auditors know that it means professional death to be caught out breaching their professional standards, this being evident from the cases where breaches are detected.
 And so we expect them to invest in impartiality and independence, however demanding those standards may be, because they represent minimal prerequisites for standing and acceptance in their professional and even larger communities.
 Is it a matter of professional ethics that judges and auditors respect those standards?
 Yes, in a sense.
 But it is not a matter of an ethics that only the saintly could expect to realize.
 More importantly, it is a matter of professional ethos: a habit of professional behavior that it would be deeply shameful for anyone not to display.